swiftlang/swift-evolution/proposals/nnnn-async-await.md

 ### Await expressions

+A call to a value of `async` function type (including a direct call to an `async` function) introduces a suspension point.
-Any potential suspension point must occur within an asynchronous context (e.g., an `async` function).
-Furthermore, it must occur within the operand of an `await` expression or the initializer of an `async let`.
+Any suspension point must occur within an asynchronous context (e.g., an `async` function).
+Furthermore, it must occur within the operand of an `await` expression.

-> **Note**: `async let` is introduced in the Structured Concurrency proposal to create concurrent child tasks.
-It is mentioned here so that the semantics of `await` expressions and closures can be described fully.

-There are two kinds of suspension points:
-* A call to a value of `async` function type (including a direct call to an `async` function).
-* A use of a variable introduced by an `async let`.

 Consider the following example: